-Sponsors: Gianzarlos Batres, Jade Council, Anya Kaiser, Christopher Lopez, Jade Maxi, Alicia Nesbitt, Christopher Reyes

-An Act To: Implement excused mental health days in New York State public schools.

-The People of the State of New York, represented in the Senate and Assembly do enact as follows:

-Purpose: The purpose of this bill is to provide public school students in New York State with designated mental health days to help prevent burnout, depression, and instability.
+Yellow Senate Committee: 5 Bill #:28 Sponsors: Gianzarlos Batres, Jade Council, Anya Kaiser, Christopher Lopez, Jade Maxi, Alicia Nesbitt, Christopher Reyes An Act To: Implement excused mental health days in New York State public schools.
+The People of the State of New York, represented in the Senate and Assembly do enact as follows: Purpose: The purpose of this bill is to provide public school students in New York State with designated mental health days to help prevent burnout, depression, and instability.
 Research shows that mental health days can enhance academic performance and alleviate anxiety.
 According to data from Polygence.org, students have faced unpredictable learning and testing environments in recent years, leading to feelings of uncertainty and a loss of control over their academic lives.

-Section 1: Mental health days are day long breaks that can improve psychological well-being if students are feeling depressed or stressed.
+Summary of Provisions Section 1: Mental health days are day long breaks that can improve psychological well-being if students are feeling depressed or stressed.
 Mental health days are used for self-care, relaxation, and managing emotions.
 Mental health days are not used for catching up on homework or doing an important essay that is due.
 Mental health days can just be about students, no studying, essays, or homework.
 It is a day to take a break from all the stress and depression students have been handling.
 Section 2: Mental health days are important to a student because it allows them to have a refreshed mind so that they are students with anxiety and stress.
 Students have a harder time focusing and concentrating with the more stress they have.
 Justification: We need mental health days so students under a lot of pressure can take a break from the stress they endure.
 Many may think that Mental health days are negative meaning they may think that the days that will be missed or overused.
 Students will be tempted to take advantage, but fortunately because of the 180 to 185 days we students plan to take 5 days that is limited to take the day off.
-Students might want to take the day off because they want to but, as we move forward with our bill students will need to provide the school with a short absence need a day to reset themselves.
+Students might want to take the day off because they want to but, as we move forward with our bill students will need to provide the school with a short absence letter from a guidance counselor or school nurse, like the school of NYU.
+Students should have a mental health day because we believe that students also need a day to reset themselves.
 If teachers get personal days, then why shouldn't students in New York State have mental health days.
 Not just teachers have a lot

-36 letter from a guidance counselor or school nurse, like the school of NYU.
-37

-Students should have a mental health day because we believe that students also

-Yellow Senate Committee: 5 Bill #:28

-40 on their plate but also the students; they might have a big game, or n naybe the
+40 on their plate but also the students; they might have a big game, or maybe the

-41 student has an exam. and that migh nt really stress them out so why ca n't students
+41 student has an exam. and that might really stress them out so why can't students

-42 have a mental health day?
+- 42 have a mental health day?

-43
+- 43

-44 Fiscal Implications: No fiscal impl ications
+- 44 Fiscal Implications: No fiscal implications

-45
+- 45

-46 Environmental Implications: No environmental implications
+- 46 Environmental Implications: No environmental implications

-47
+- 47

-48 Effective Date: September 1, 2025 5
+- 48 Effective Date: September 1, 2025